-When uploading app metadata on iTunes connect, you will notice that there is a field called “Keywords”.
+When uploading app metadata on App Store Connect (iTunes Connect), you will notice that there is a field called “Keywords”.
 Differently from Google Developer Console, Apple allows you to indicate what are the most relevant words to your product.

 But, what are these keywords?
 Basically, you are saying to Apple’s algorithm what your app is about and in which type of app search you should be listed.

 If you are asking yourself what this has to do with App Store Optimization, the answer is simple: everything!
 ASO practices are all intended to bring your app to the first rank positions.
 So one of the most relevant factors for the app stores to choose your app, is to see if your keywords fit within that search.
 Even though the keyword field isn’t the first place the algorithm searches for keywords, it is still important to utilize it the best way.

 The Impact of App Store Keywords on iOS ASO